Dark Mode

 8. Sustainable Designs

-Sustainable website trends focus on minimizing the internet’s environmental impact — which surprisingly contributes to 3.7% of greenhouse gas emissions.
+Sustainable website trends focus on minimizing the internet’s environmental impact, which surprisingly contributes to 1.5-4% of global greenhouse gas emissions.

 This sustainable switch includes optimizing image sizes, using clean code and hosting your website on green servers.